 - 1. Right of Rescission and Seven-Day Rescission Period Member may terminate this Agreement for any reason, (including death) without penalty or forfeiture, within seven days after the effective date of this Agreement.
 In no case shall Member be required to initiate the Program before the expiration of this seven-day period. - 2.
-Voluntary Termination Upon Notice Member may terminate this Agreement for any reason at any time by giving written notice to the Corporation at least 30 days before the last day of Membership.
+Voluntary Termination Upon Notice a) Member may terminate this Agreement for any reason at any time by giving written notice to the Provider at least 30 days before the last day of Membership.
 The written notice need not cite a specific reason for the termination, but it shall state a date when the termination is to become effective.
-Member agrees to pay the Monthly Fee during the 30- day notice period, as well as all amounts owed to Provider, and any expenses incurred by Provider in connection with termination.
+Member agrees to pay the Monthly Fee during the 30- day notice period, as well as all amounts owed to Provider, and any expenses incurred by Provider in connection with termination. b) If at the time of this agreement, you had at least one adult child legally domiciled within a 50 mile radius of Westminster-Canterbury main campus and you terminate after having no adult child living within a 50 mile radius, you will receive 50% of the membership fee for either care option refunded.